daidensacha/mp3-garden-journal/README.md

 -	**Materializecss Collapsible** The collapsible is closed by default, and the user can click on the header to open the accordion.
 The header displays the "Month/ Day", event category, and event name.
 When opened, the event and plant information is displayed for the event.
 An edit button for the plant, and one for the event, link to the respective edit pages.
 - **Search Filter** The use can fliter events by events name, category, month to easliy find required events.

-**Content Requirements**
+#### Content Requirements
 The garden almanac revolves arount creating a record of recurring events in the garden.
 The goal is to develop and improve knowledge based on historical experience recorded in the events, plants, and categories of the application.
 The data is broght together to display a yearly event calendar so the user can manage and get teh most our of teh garden.
 SOme fields in the forms for entering the data is required so the events and plants can be displayed.Other fields are optional, so the user can enter this content if it suits them.

 ### 3. Structure
-**Interaction Design**
+#### Interaction Design
+##### ALL USERS:
-**ALL USERS:** The site is one page with a contact form in the bottom of the page, with a link to it in the Navbar.
+The site is one page with a contact form in the bottom of the page, with a link to it in the Navbar.

-Unregistered unsers are limited to viewing the homepage, withh an option to register via the link in the Navbar.
+Unregistered unsers are limited to viewing the homepage, with an option to register via the link in the Navbar.
 They can also send a message via the contact form.

 - ***Contact Page:*** Users will be able to contact me to give feeedback, or to ask for support, or feature requests.
 Contact easliy accessibel from main Navbar, or a link in the footer.

+##### REGISTERED USERS:
-**REGISTERED USERS:** Registered users can login, and this enables additional links in the Navbar, to a Journal page, and Plants page.
+Registered users can login, and this enables additional links in the Navbar, to a Journal page, and Plants page.
 - ***Journal page:***
 	- A search filter will be positioned above the accordion on the page, so the user can enter month, plant name, event category to easily filter the events.
 This will improve UX as the list of events grows.
 	- An accordion will display the events, and all list items in the accordion will be closed by default, and ordered by date.
 Being an almanac, items will be ordered by month and day, to reflect the cyclical nature of events.
 User can click on an event and the accordion item will open, displaying the event and related plant, with edit buttons to be able to directly open and edit either item.